 - Activities that transfer control of goods or services to a customer at or subsequent to the CED

 The first two types of activities do not transfer goods or services to a customer and should not have any revenue allocated to them.
 This article deals with the accounting treatment for the third type of pre-CED activities.
-Below are examples from the Financial Accounting Standards Board (FASB) and International Accounting Standards Board (IASB) Transition Resource Group (TRG) Memo No. 33 that illustrate the issue:
+Below are examples from Transition Resource Group (TRG) Memo No. 33 that illustrate the issue:

-An entity begins constructing an apartment building and pre-sells 60% of the units.
+An entity begins constructing an apartment building and pre-sells 60 percent of the units.
 In this particular territory, the contracts satisfy the criteria for a performance obligation satisfied over time in accordance with ASC 606-10-25-27(c).

 The preferred method of revenue recognition includes a cumulative catch-up adjustment in which the entity recognizes revenue for the portion of the good or service which has been transferred to the customer.
 In the first example, this is the inventory that has been created in anticipation of the contract.
 In the second example, it is the percentage of the contracted-for apartment that is completed at the CED.
 In the Real Estate Developer example, after the catch-up adjustment, the amount of revenue recognized for the new contract would be the same percentage of total revenue as the original contracts.
-As an illustration, imagine the real estate company in the second example determines that when the remaining 40% of the units are sold (the CED), the company has completed 30% of each unit.
-If the total transaction price for those 40% of the units is $10,000,000.
-The company would recognize $3,000,000 at the CED.
+As an illustration, imagine the real estate company in the second example determines that when the remaining 40 percent of the units are sold (the CED), the company has completed 30 percent of each unit.
+If the total transaction price for those 40 percent of the units is $10,000,000, the company would recognize $3,000,000 at the CED.
 The remaining $7,000,000 would be recognized over time.

 The treatment of the costs incurred to perform these pre-CED activities that transfer a good or service to the customer is another issue resulting from such situations.
 The method we believe to be the most preferred is to capitalize such costs as costs to fulfill an anticipated contract.
 The costs are then immediately expensed at the CED if they relate to performance obligations that have been transferred to the customer.
 This would be the case in both of the examples given above.